-Applications for the 2021 University of Toronto Summer Undergraduate Research Program (SURP) in astronomy & astrophysics are now open.
+Applications for the 2023 University of Toronto Summer Undergraduate Research Program (SURP) in astronomy & astrophysics are now open.
+Apply here.

 The annual Summer Undergraduate Research Program (SURP) in astronomy & astrophysics at the University of Toronto is a unique opportunity for undergraduate students in astronomy, physics or engineering to prepare for a career in scientific research.

 The program typically runs from May to August.
 Throughout the program students have the opportunity to:

 - Experience what a career in research is like by independently conducting a project related to on-going astronomical research at U of T

 - Improve their research writing and communication skills

 - Learn about research being conducted at U of T